Skip to main content

 (2) The provider agency cooperates with the service recipient and Team to establish and maintain a household budget based on the service recipient's earned and unearned income.

-(A) Expenses associated with supporting the household are maintained in an auditable fashion sufficient to track the use of money collected from the service recipient by the contract provider.
+(A) Expenses associated with supporting the household are maintained in an auditable fashion sufficient to track the use of money the contract provider collects from the service recipient.

 (B) Upon request, the contract provider furnishes to the service recipient, service recipient's family, and legal guardian: